MPopovych/StockBrain/README.md

 # StockBrain
-Lightweight Java-Kotlin based library for neural networks
+Lightweight Java-Kotlin based library for neural networks I am using this for my personal project.

+#### Why in Kotlin + Java?
+Because I am able to prototype experimental layers and use the end result in the project which is running on Kotlin

 ### Supported layers
 *InputLayer* - defines entry for a set of data, multiple inputs can be used in the same model

-*Direct* - layer in a *Hadamard* multiplication style, can have an activation function, bias
+*Direct* - layer in a *Hadamard* multiplication style, can have an activation function, bias Direct applies weights and biases of the same size as input

+*ScaleSeries* - layer in a *Hadamard* multiplication style, can have an activation function, bias ScaleSeries applies (X_i • W) + B values on every individual row

+*PivotPoint*  - layer in a *Hadamard* multiplication style, used for changing the data center by element wise adding, multiplying and adding
+PivotPoint applies ((X_i + B_1) • W) + B_2 values on every individual row

 *Dense* - the most basic layer, can have an activation function, bias